 Arlen Hollis Kane is a Manhattan-based award-winning writer.
 Memos from Manhattan, her regular column for 50PlusToday, is reflective of her love affair with her hometown.
 Her focus is on writing about the ever astonishing people, places and events that inspire the phrase “only in New York.”

 After reaching 50, she fulfilled a childhood passion by enrolling in the Fashion Institute of Technology.
 She designs and hand makes scarves, handbags and jewelry.
-Her abstract acrylics and photographs have been featured in a one-woman show in the Gallery of the Borough President of Manhattan, and in juried shows, including at the National Arts Gallery.
+Her abstract acrylics and photographs were featured in a one-woman show in the Gallery of the Borough President of Manhattan, and in juried shows, including at the National Arts Gallery.

 Arlen volunteers for Dorot, an organization that helps seniors stay engaged and socialized, and Big Apple Greeter, which gives visitors the experience of seeing New York with a local.